 I’ve used Minted.com to make Jade’s birth announcements and our Christmas cards last year.
 I love browsing their designs!
 There are so many unique, gorgeous designs for every sort of project.
 It’s hard to pick just one!
+Plus, I get so many ideas for my own projects!
 For our photo calendar this year, I finally chose Painted Script Grand.
 The flowing script for the year and the months caught my eye.

 2. Choose your photos.

 This is the fun part.
 I have all our photos on the computer, organized in folders by month.
 I create a new folder in my 2016 folder, labeled “Calendar.”
 Then I browse through all the photos for the year.
 It’s fun to relive memories and see what we’ve done over the year!
 As I find photos that I think would fit the calendar, I copy / paste them in the Calendar folder.